Codesofsahil/GamersX/README.md

 # Gamers'X 🎮

-A modern offline gaming platform featuring a sleek interface and extensive game collection.
-Play your favorite games without internet connection!
+A modern online gaming platform featuring a sleek interface and extensive game collection.
+Play your favorite games with seamless internet connectivity!

 ## 🚀 Quick Setup